ut-osa/nightcore-benchmarks/README.md

 #### Setting up the controller machine ####

-Our setup requires a controller machine in AWS `us-east-2` region.
+Our scripts require a controller machine in AWS `us-east-2` region to provision and control experiment VMs.
-The controller machine can use very small EC2 instance type, as it only coordinates VMs for experiments but does not affect experimental results.
+The controller machine can use very small EC2 instance type, as it does not affect experimental results.
 In our setup, we use a `t3.micro` EC2 instance installed with Ubuntu 20.04 as the controller machine.

 The controller machine needs `bash`, `python3`, `rsync`, and AWS CLI version 1 installed.
 `python3` and `rsync` can be installed with `apt`,